rsleem/CI-CD/Labs/01 Install minikube &  argocd/minikube & argocd.md

 Note: In the UI of Argo CD we can now see all deployed applications.

 ---

+#### <font color='red'> 1.1.3 Install ArgoCD </font>
+This example also deploys the Prometheus Stack via the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
+We are using the [Flux Helm Operator](https://docs.fluxcd.io/projects/helm-operator/en/stable/) instead of the Argo CD to deploy the Helm chart.
+When the Helm chart was successfully synced Prometheus is available at [prometheus-dev.fake](https://prometheus-dev.fake) and Grafana at [grafana-dev.fake](https://grafana-dev.fake).

+log into Grafana:

+  > in browser: grafana-dev.fake

+user: admin
+password: admin

+import dashboard for ArgoCD:

+The dashboard can be found in the GitHub repository of the Argo CD project at [https://github.com/argoproj/argo-cd/blob/master/examples/dashboard.json](https://github.com/argoproj/argo-cd/blob/master/examples/dashboard.json).

 #### <font color='red'>1.2.2 Install ArgoCD CLI </font>